rishshah/Pocket-Expense-Manager/README.md

 - Summary page for category and figure out way to do month/sem/year wise
 - Pie chart option check
 - Date picker input problems

+##Summary Feature Planning
+- Category wise expenditure pie chart (options of mothly, annually and weekly)
+- Reserve wise expenditure pie chart (options of mothly, annually and weekly)
+- List of expenses
+- List of transfers
+- Over the budget features

+## Bugs
+- Expense, transfer delete feature.
+- Keyboard should be gone when presed enter
+- Start amount reserve list item
+- Not allowing expense, transfers that make the balance negative